jimusik/nxrelay-docker/README.md

 > Remove container & persistent volumes(clean slate): `docker-compose down && docker volume prune`

 ## Updating ##
-1. Pull the latest container.  `docker pull deepwoods/nxcloud:latest`
+1. Pull the latest container.  `docker pull jimusik/nxrelay:latest`
-2. Stop and remove the current container.  `docker stop nxcloud && docker rm nxcloud `
+2. Stop and remove the current container.  `docker stop nxrelay && docker rm nxrelay `
 > **Note** If using docker-compose:  `docker-compose down`
 3. Run the new container with the same command from above.
 [Detached container](#detached-container-with-persistent-data-volumes)
 > **Note** If using docker-compose:  `docker-compose up -d`
 4. Make sure that the container is running.  `docker ps`
-5. Check the container logs if unable to access the GUI for some reason.  `docker logs nxcloud`
+5. Check the container logs if unable to access the GUI for some reason.  `docker logs nxrelay`
 > **Note** If using docker-compose:  `docker-compose logs`